Where Has All the Water Gone?

 - Math-counting blocks

-- Student Recording Sheet for Water Usage (Attachment Two)
+- Student Recording Sheet for Water Usage (handout)

 Students will take the recording sheets home and record their water usage for the 24-hour period.